 And it’s about time.

-On the day of the March for Life, SFLA led about 70 young women and men over to Rep. Ellmers’ office to tell her that Millennials DO care about abortion and in fact, a National Journal poll showed that they were the largest group in support of the bill.
+On the day of the National Pro-Life March, SFLA led about 70 young women and men over to Rep. Ellmers’ office to tell her that Millennials DO care about abortion and in fact, a National Journal poll showed that they were the largest group in support of the bill.

 Not two weeks later she wrote an open letter, calling pro-life groups “childish and abhorrent.”
 Then when the Center for Medical Progress videos came out and the House was creating a select committee to investigate the buying and selling of aborted baby body parts, Ellmers lobbied hard for a position on the committee because she knew she was in trouble with pro-lifers.
 But it was a no-go.